-We have incurred significant losses since inception and anticipate that we will continue to incur losses for the foreseeable future and may never achieve or maintain profitability.
+We have a history of incurring significant losses and anticipate that we will continue to incur losses for the foreseeable future and may never achieve or maintain consistent profitability.

-We are a clinical-stage gene therapy company with a limited operating history and have not yet generated revenues from the sales of our product candidates.
+We are an early-stage gene therapy company with a limited operating history and have not yet generated revenues from the sales of our product candidates.
+All of our product candidates are in the early stages of development.
 Investment in biotechnology companies is highly speculative because it entails substantial upfront capital expenditures and significant risk that any product candidates will fail to be safe and efficacious, obtain regulatory approval or become commercially viable.
 We have not yet demonstrated the ability to complete any clinical trials of our product candidates, obtain marketing approvals, manufacture a commercial-scale product or conduct sales and marketing activities necessary for successful commercialization.
 We continue to incur significant expenses related to research and development, and other operations in order to commercialize our product candidates.
-We reported a net income of \$52.7 million for the nine months ended September 30, 2020 and a net loss of \$31.0 million for the nine months ended September 30, 2019.
-As of September 30, 2020, we had an accumulated deficit of \$260.0 million.
+We have a history of incurring significant operating losses.
+Our net losses were \$51.8 million and \$32.9 million for the six months ended June 30, 2021 and June 30, 2020, respectively.
+As of June 30, 2021, we had an accumulated deficit of \$327.7 million.